 Google Fiber is building an entirely new network to bring high-speed Internet and crystal-clear television to your community.
 Because we are a new provider, we have to install brand new, state-of-the-art fiber optic infrastructure.
 To learn more about what it takes to build this network, check out our behind-the-scenes blog post here.

 We know that construction can sometimes look very messy, but chances are the construction crews haven’t yet finished building in your neighborhood.
 Once construction is completed for your entire neighborhood, crews will come back through to restore your property.
-If construction work has been completed in your area and you notice that your property has yet to be restored, please give our construction inquiry line a call at 877-454-6959.
+If construction work has been completed in your area and you notice that your property has yet to be restored, contact Google Fiber if you have a complaint or issue.

 A lot of the network we build is placed within areas called easements or rights of way, which are often adjacent to or across private property.
 We work with the appropriate local authorities to obtain the rights to utilize these locations, just like other service providers (such as water and electric).